1 - ClickHouse® row-level deduplication

 Why inserts into materialized views are not idempotent?

-ClickHouse still does not have transactions.
-They will be implemented around 2022Q2.
+ClickHouse® still does not have transactions.
+They were to be implemented around 2022Q2 but still not in the roadmap.

-Because of Clickhouse materialized view is a trigger.
-And an insert into a table and an insert into a subordinate materialized view it’s two different inserts so they are not atomic alltogether.
+Because of ClickHouse materialized view is a trigger.
+And an insert into a table and an insert into a subordinate materialized view it’s two different inserts so they are not atomic altogether.

-And insert into a materialized view may fail after the succesful insert into the table.
+And insert into a materialized view may fail after the successful insert into the table.
 In case of any failure a client gets the error about failed insertion.
-You may enable insert_deduplication (it’s enabled by default for Replciated engines) and repeate the insert with an idea to achive idempotate insertion, and insertion will be skipped into the source table becase of deduplication but it will be skipped for materialized view as well because by default materialized view inherites deduplication from the source table.
+You may enable insert_deduplication (it’s enabled by default for Replicated engines) and repeat the insert with an idea to archive idempotate insertion, and insertion will be skipped into the source table because of deduplication but it will be skipped for materialized view as well because by default materialized view inherits deduplication from the source table.
 It’s controlled by a parameter deduplicate_blocks_in_dependent_materialized_views https://clickhouse.com/docs/en/operations/settings/settings/#settings-deduplicate-blocks-in-dependent-materialized-views

-If your materialized view is wide enought and always have enought data for constistent deduplication then you can enable deduplicate_blocks_in_dependent_materialized_views.
+If your materialized view is wide enough and always has enough data for consistent deduplication then you can enable deduplicate_blocks_in_dependent_materialized_views.
 Or you may add information for deduplication (some unique information / insert identifier).

 Example 1.
 Inconsistency with deduplicate_blocks_in_dependent_materialized_views 0